warrenday/graphql-network-inspector/README.md

 For product updates follow me on Twitter [@warrenjday](https://twitter.com/warrenjday)

-## Desktop App

-To inspect traffic from other browsers such as Firefox and Safari try the desktop app at https://graphproxy.com

-With desktop you can inspect traffic from any app or browser plus intercept inflight requests to see how your app can handle different responses.

 ## Contribute

 PRs are welcome!
 The best way to do this is to first fork the repository, create a branch and open a pull request back to this repository.